CRM stands for customer relationship management. The name itself should tell you why you should prioritise it.

 Maintaining your CRM system is a vital and ongoing task.
-Many companies that work with CRM struggle to get any value from it, simply because their CRM system is poorly maintained and full of inactive, irrelevant, or duplicated contacts.
-The solution to this problem is regular CRM data cleaning, where you remove contacts that have become inactive or irrelevant based on your company's own criteria.
+Many companies that work with CRM struggle to get any value from it simply because their CRM system is poorly maintained and full of inactive, irrelevant or duplicated contacts.
+The solution to this problem is regular CRM data cleaning, where you remove contacts that have become inactive or irrelevant based on your company's criteria.

-These criteria and the frequency with which you clean your CRM data depends on the nature of your company and the length of your buying cycle, but here are a few common criteria you can use when deciding which contacts to remove:
+These criteria and the frequency with which you clean your CRM data depend on the nature of your company and the length of your buying cycle, but here are a few standard criteria you can use when deciding which contacts to remove:

 - Inactivity - Does the contact regularly visit your website, open your emails, or engage with your content in any way?

-- Deliverability - Do your marketing emails to certain contacts have a high bounce rate?
+- Deliverability - Do your marketing emails to specific contacts have a high bounce rate?

 - Duplicates - Do contacts appear more than once in your database?